zipkinlab/Zylstra_etal_2021_NEE/README.md

     - diffPCP: difference between annual precipitation (cumulative, Apr-Aug) and average precipitation (average of annual values, 1994-2018) in each county
     - diffPCP.9403: difference between annual precipitation (cumulative, Apr-Aug) and average precipitation (average of annual values, 1994-2003) in each county
     - diffPCP.0418: difference between annual precipitation (cumulative, Apr-Aug) and average precipitation (average of annual values, 2004-2018) in each county
 5. [Covariates_CountyWeek_1994-2018.csv](Data/Covariates_CountyWeek_1994-2018.csv): Weekly covariate values associated with each county on the summer breeding range, in the U.S., 1994-2018.
-File structure is the same as that of Covariates_CountyWeek.csv.
     - county.ind: a unique index identifying each county (1:545)
     - state.county: combined state-county FIPS code
     - yr: year